Court is now in session. Or review, I suppose.

 At certain points, the hero may also be prompted to present one of the Truth Bullets to answer a question about the crime or be prompted to shoot down letters to form a word relating to the investigation.
 These are also timed and come with the same repercussions.
 Players have a choice to either use the analog sticks and buttons or simply the touch controls in this segment.
 In my own experience, either method works fine but the touch screen is a bit more precise and therefore my preferred way.

 Once you and the other students argue enough, the truth will become clear and you’ll soon be headed toward the final parts of the trial.
-First would be an interesting rhythm mini-game, which occurs if a student (perpetrator or not) completely refuses to listen to reason.
+First is an interesting rhythm mini-game, which occurs if a student (perpetrator or not) completely refuses to listen to reason.

 You must tap the X button to match each dot that reaches the center.
 This targets a statement shouted by the student.
 On the next beat you must hit Triangle in order to break it and damage the student.
 If you wait too long, it’ll blow up and Makoto takes damage.
-I think you get what happens when he takes too much.
+I think you get what happens when he takes too much damage.
 It’s also possible to target multiple statements, which deals more damage to the enemy.
+The trial concludes with a Closing Statement that summarizes what was established during the trial.
+This section calls upon your powers of pure memory, so pay attention to everything.

 This is when things get twisted.
 Remember that parallel I made between Ace Attorney and this game?
 Well, this is the point where those similarities irrevocably diverge.